anvetsu/reo/README.md

 [0 1 2 3 4]
 ```

-The arithmetic operators are overloaded to work with lists:
+The arithmetic operators are overloaded to work with lists and numbers:

 ```
 > 2 * til(5)